James Buchanan: Minister to the United Kingdom

 Pierce won the election in 1852, and six months later, Buchanan accepted the position of United States Minister to the United Kingdom, a position that represented a step backward in his career and that he had twice previously rejected.
 Buchanan sailed for England in the summer of 1853, and he remained abroad for the next three years.
 In 1850, the United States and the United Kingdom signed the Clayton–Bulwer Treaty, which committed both countries to joint control of any future canal that would connect the Atlantic and Pacific Oceans through Central America.
 Buchanan met repeatedly with Lord Clarendon, the British foreign minister, in hopes of pressuring the British to withdraw from Central America.
 He was able to reduce British influence in Honduras and Nicaragua while also raising the kingdom's awareness of American interests in the region.
 He also focused on the potential annexation of Cuba, which had long interested him.

 At Pierce's prompting, Buchanan met in Ostend, Belgium, with U.S. Ambassador to Spain Pierre Soulé and U.S. Ambassador to France John Mason, to work out a plan for the acquisition of Cuba.
-A memorandum draft resulted, called the Ostend Manifesto, which proposed the purchase of Cuba from Spain, then in the midst of revolution and near bankruptcy.
-The document declared the island "as necessary to the North American republic as any of its present ... family of states".
+The resulting document, known as the Ostend Manifesto, proposed the purchase of Cuba from Spain and declared the island "as necessary to the North American republic as any of its present members".
 Against Buchanan's recommendation, the final draft of the manifesto suggested that "wresting it from Spain", if Spain refused to sell, would be justified "by every law, human and Divine".
 The manifesto was met with a divided response and was never acted upon.
-It weakened the Pierce administration and reduced support for Manifest Destiny.
+It weakened the Pierce administration and reduced support for manifest destiny.
 In 1855, as Buchanan's desire to return home grew, Pierce asked him to hold the fort in London in light of the relocation of a British fleet to the Caribbean.